btc-embedded/btc-ci-workflow/README.md

 ## Examples
 - 4 example components (see previous section above for more details)
 - 4 workflow scripts (one for each example)
-- **api**: BTC Rest API Wrapper for Python, used by the workflow scripts
 - **run.py**: example showing how to invoke one of the workflow scripts manually
-- **util.py**: simple utility functions used by the workflow scripts

 ## Pipeline scripts for various environments
 - The folder **.github/workflows/** contains four yaml files, each configuring a GitHub Actions workflow for one of the examples, using Python and the BTC EmbeddedPlatform REST API